 Boating: Non-motorized boating is permitted in Little Molas Lake, and all watercrafts are required to be hand-launched.
 The lake is ideal for kayaks, canoes, and stand-up paddleboards.

 Two miles to the east is “Big” Molas Lake.
-It consists of a beautiful lakeside campground one of the nicest in the state.
-The lake is also open to non-motorized watercraft.
+It consists of a beautiful lakeside campground, one of the nicest in the state.
+The lake is also open to non-motorized watercrafts.

-Camping: There is a primitive campsite at Little Molas Lake, with 10 designated spots available for no overnight fee.
-Campsites do not have picnic tables, water, or trash facilities, but do include fire pits with grills and access to vault toilets.
-About half of the sites can accommodate RVs or horse trailers and the campground typically remains open unless covered in snow.
+Camping: There is a no-fee, primitive campsite at Little Molas Lake with 10 designated spots available.
+While there are picnic tables, water, or trash facilities, the campsites do include fire pits with grills and access to vault toilets.
+About half of the sites can accommodate RVs or horse trailers and the campground is typically open unless covered in snow.